 You might also add dropshipping to your current fulfillment strategy to increase your capacity during peak seasons.
 It’s an alternative to hiring seasonal staff, and could be more cost-effective.

-If you’re thinking of adding dropshipping to your fulfillment strategy, we can help.
-Simple Global’s ONE software supports dropshipping interfaces, so you can combine the advantages of dropshipping with the benefits of full-service or self-service fulfillment.
+If you’re thinking of adding dropshipping to your order fulfillment strategy, we can help.
+Simple Global’s ONE software supports dropshipping interfaces, so you can combine the advantages of dropshipping with the benefits of full-service or self-service order fulfillment.

 The third option to look at when developing your fulfillment strategy is outsourcing.
-Letting a 3PL (Third Party Logistics Provider) handle your fulfillment might be the best option if you are looking to expand into new markets, scale your operations globally, or want to focus your attention on other aspects of your business such as product development or marketing.
+Letting a 3PL (Third Party Logistics Provider) handle your order fulfillment might be the best option if you are looking to expand into new markets, scale your operations globally, or want to focus your attention on other aspects of your business such as product development or marketing.
 Here are some questions to consider:

 Is fulfilling orders taking up most of your day?

-As important as fulfillment is, packing and shipping orders is probably not the best use of your time.
+As important as order fulfillment is, packing and shipping orders is probably not the best use of your time.
 You need to keep the business running, which means focusing on product innovation, marketing campaigns, and customer service.
-While you could hire additional employees and rent warehouse space, it’s often more cost-effective to leave fulfillment to logistics experts.
+While you could hire additional employees and rent warehouse space, it’s often more cost-effective to leave order fulfillment to logistics experts.

 Is your business growing?
 Are you trying to scale globally?

 If your orders are increasing, or you are attempting to reach global markets, you need an infrastructure that can handle increased activity.
 Acquiring additional warehouse space, hiring warehouse staff, and setting up a warehouse management system is a big investment in time and money—neither of which are in great supply for a small but growing company.
-Established fulfillment providers already have the infrastructure you need, and they’ve got experience using it to process and ship orders efficiently.
+Established order fulfillment service providers already have the infrastructure you need, and they’ve got experience using it to process and ship orders efficiently.

 Do you have the expertise to ship internationally?

-Finding the Right Fulfillment Provider
+Finding the Right Order Fulfillment Provider

 As an ecommerce brand, you need to choose a company that is modern, agile, and technology-oriented.
 They must have the ability to scale with you, so that as you grow they have the capacity to continue shipping your orders on time.
 They need to be able to adjust on the fly as demand fluctuates.
 And they need a logistics platform that covers all the basics: Store and Order Management, Inventory Management, ASNs (Advance Shipping Notifications), Shipping, and Returns.
 They must provide transparency into the whole process and visibility of your inventory, so that you know what’s happening with your stock and orders at all times.
 Their software should be able to keep track of orders across multiple channels and warehouses.

-If you’re ready to scale globally or need further help developing your fulfillment strategy, contact us today.
+If you’re ready to scale globally or need further help developing your order fulfillment strategy, contact us today.
 One of our logistics experts will be glad to assist you.